-- With regard to proposed codes for individual compression supplies, notably absent is what is commonly referred to as "toe caps."
-Just as a hand affected by lymphedema needs a glove to provide compression to each finger, toe caps (essentially a foot glove) provide compression to each individual toe and are available in both standard and custom fit options. - We understand that further clarification on what requirements must be met in order for a patient to qualify for coverage of custom fit compression garments will be determined by later rulemaking, but would like to urge the agency to ensure that patients who require custom fit supplies do not face undue burdens or delays.
+- The proposed codes in the draft rule only encompass pressure ranges up to 50mmHG, however, some patients require the use of compression garments with pressure greater than 50mmHG, so it is important that codes and coverage exist for those garments. - There will be no upper limit on the compression levels included in coverage. (pages 31-32) - With regard to proposed codes for individual compression supplies, notably absent is what is commonly referred to as "toe caps."
+Just as a hand affected by lymphedema needs a glove to provide compression to each finger, toe caps (essentially a foot glove) provide compression to each individual toe and are available in both standard and custom fit options. - Toe caps were mentioned in the final rule and will be covered. (page 30) - We understand that further clarification on what requirements must be met in order for a patient to qualify for coverage of custom fit compression garments will be determined by later rulemaking, but would like to urge the agency to ensure that patients who require custom fit supplies do not face undue burdens or delays.
 Patients who are subject to "try and fail" type policies that require them to use a less costly item first risk a worsening of their condition and other complications, all of which result in added healthcare costs and are detrimental to the patient's overall health.
 Whether or not a patient's condition requires custom fit supplies should be based on the medical expertise of the prescribing healthcare provider.
 Further, once a patient has met the requirement to qualify for custom fit supplies that determination should be precedent setting for that patient, so they do not have to re-qualify each time they need to reorder supplies.